pamelaglownia/Car_Sharing/README.md

 ### Features ###

 1. Create your own database or use existing one.
-2. Log as a manager:
+2. Log in as a manager:
+   * field: companies:
      - create new company,
      - read current list of companies,
+     - delete chosen company (only without cars),
+   * field: cars:
      - add new car to chosen company,
      - read current list of cars.
+     - delete chosen car,
+   * field: customers:
+     - create a customer,
+     - delete chosen customer.
-3. Log as a customer:
+3. Log in as a customer:
    - rent a car,
    - return rented car,
    - read information about your rented car.
-4. Create new customer.

 ### Motivation ###